james808d/angular-insight/README.md

 ## Launch the example app

-Run `npm run live-reload` to launch the example using beefy.
+Run `npm run live-reload-example` to launch the example using beefy.
 The app will be available at http://localhost:9966/examples